tean-lai/tean-lai.github.io/content/_index.md

 Hi, I'm Tean.
 I am a 3rd year CS major interested in programming languages and hardware.
 Welcome to my website!

+If you're here for the CS 3410 AEW stuff, [CLICK HERE](cs3410-aew)!

-I'm from the suburbs of Philly, and am  going to school in Ithaca, NY.
+I'm from the Philly, and am going to school in Ithaca, NY.

 I am also:
 - a member of Cornell Custom Silicon System's digital subteam
 - an incoming software engineering intern in program analysis at Semgrep
 - an Academic Excellence Workshop facilitator for CS 3410

 ## Academic Interests
 I really like programming languages.
 I am fortunate to have been exposed to many langauges.
-In the order of languages I had learned, it would be: QuickBASIC 64, Python, Ti-Basic, C++, Java, OCaml, C. Click [here](garden/my-programming-journey) if you want to hear more about my programming language journey.
-My favorite language now is OCaml, and sometimes I think I bring up functional programming more than it is healthy.
+The languages I had learned (in order) are: QuickBASIC 64, Python, Ti-Basic, C++, Java, OCaml, C. Click [here](garden/my-programming-journey) if you want to hear more about my programming language journey.
+My favorite language honestly changes a lot, but my current favorites are Python, OCaml, and C. My least favorite is Verilog by far, but it might just be a skill issue since I'm still a hardware noob.

-I also like digital logic.
-It's honestly kind thinking in a problem domain that involves so much concurrency, but at the same time trying to create some sequential meaning out of it.
+I also like digital design.
+I've been getting destroyed by a course in computer architecture lately, but it is kind of fun.

 ## Hobbies
-I tend to pick up new hobbies and drop them pretty quickly, so I'm kind of an amateur at everything.
-I think that just be who I am though, but I do tend to revisit hobbies, it just comes in phases.
+I tend to pick up new hobbies and switch around pretty quickly, so I'm kind of an amateur at everything.

 Here are some hobbies I have been going on and off:
 - Video games!
 My favorite games include League of Legends, Xenoblade Chronicles (1/2/3), and also Zelda.
 Currently, I'm trying to play some more retro games.